kuenrg153/bitLode/readme.md

 ## bitLode Board
 ![bitLode early render](doc/bitLodePCBA.png)

 The bitLode PCBA is a USB adapter for Btmicro/Whatsminer M30 family of hashboards.
-It's based on the RaspberryPi RP2040.
+It is based on the aditBoard V2 (https://github.com/skot/aditBoard/tree/v2).

 The bitLode board is designed primarily as an interface between the hashboards and a PC.